YanKong0408/GAA-DETR/README.md

 **[Download Gaze Data](https://pan.baidu.com/s/1Rz3KSEU_uKzbMi7VJUeHHg?pwd=gaze)** (Password: `gaze`)

+**Note on Full Processed Dataset**: Due to the licensing restrictions of the original public datasets, we are unable to host the fully processed versions (including pre-processed images and consolidated labels) in an open-source repository.
+However, if you require the complete processed dataset for non-commercial research purposes, please contact kongyan@smail.nju.edu.cn.
+We are happy to share the data upon confirmation that it will be used strictly for academic research.

 ### Image Data
 The image data used in our work is sourced from the following public datasets: